-Associate Professor, Phyllis J. Washington College of Education and Human Sciences at the University of Montana.
+Associate Professor, Phyllis J. Washington College of Education at the University of Montana.

 Faculty/ Co-Chair, Human and Family Development Minor Program, College of Humanities and Sciences at the University of Montana.